In northern Uganda, forests are disappearing.

 By being a guaranteed buyer of moringa at a fair price, Lush has offered farmers incentive to plant this regenerative tree while providing a pathway to a strong income.
 Sesame is grown alongside fruit trees to increase biodiversity, tree cover and food security.

 There are two oilseed presses in our Ugandan processing site, which operate using 100 percent solar energy.
 They can produce upwards of 550 pounds of moringa and sesame oils in one week.
-In January 2018, the first batches of moringa and sesame oils from Uganda arrived into our factories and can now be found in Skin Drink Facial Moisturizer, Magical Moringa Beauty Balm and Queen Bee Hair Honey.
+In January 2018, the first batches of moringa and sesame oils from Uganda arrived into our factories and can now be found in Skin Drink Facial Moisturizer and Magical Moringa Beauty Balm

 As we continue to grow our regenerative farming projects, we hope to revitalize the land and support communities far beyond the farms that we own.
 And whenever you buy a Lush product, you’re investing in a flourishing future we can all feel good about.